bmcgrath1001/ai_bi_dev_roadmap/05_gpt_project_rules/gpt_and_data.md

 Paste the result into ChatGPT along with your goal:

-“Here’s the schema for customer_account.
+> “Here’s the schema for `customer_account`.
 Help me write cleaning logic or build a dbt model for it.”

 📁 You can also version this in your repo as:

 00_foundations/schemas/customer_account.md

+---

-B. Add Business Meaning
+### 🧠 B. Add Business Meaning

 Include semantic info ChatGPT can reason with:

-“The fraud_flag in customer_application marks apps auto-flagged by rules.
-Final verdicts come from fraud_investigation_outcomes.”
+> “The `fraud_flag` in `customer_application` marks apps auto-flagged by rules.
+> Final verdicts come from `fraud_investigation_outcomes`.”

 This helps with:
-	•	Feature engineering
+- Feature engineering
-	•	Cohort tracking
+- Cohort tracking
-	•	Dash metrics alignment
+- Dashboard metrics alignment

-⸻
+---

-📘 Phase 2: Build a Data Dictionary
+## 📘 Phase 2: Build a Data Dictionary

 Already working in Excel or Markdown?
-Upload it.
+Upload it directly.

-ChatGPT can:
+ChatGPT can help you:
-	•	Autogenerate field descriptions
+- Autogenerate field descriptions
-	•	Flag inconsistent naming or logic
+- Flag inconsistent naming or logic
-	•	Suggest validation or cleaning rules
+- Suggest validation or cleaning rules

 Keep it lightweight or modular:

 00_foundations/data_dictionary/fraud_tables.xlsx

+---

-🔗 Phase 3: Simulate Workflow Access
+## 🔗 Phase 3: Simulate Workflow Access

-ChatGPT can’t directly query S3 or Trino — but you can simulate access by pasting context:
+ChatGPT can’t directly query S3 or Trino — but you can simulate access by pasting context like:

+- SQL query examples
+- Table structures
+- DAG logic
+- Data volumes and partitioning schemes
+- Pipeline stages and dependencies